 SSgA MSCI EAFE Small Cap Index Securities Lending Fund seeks an investment return that approximates as closely as practicable, before expenses, the performance of the MSCI EAFE Small Cap Index over the long-term.
 State Street Bank provides custodial services.
-State Street Global Advisors Trust Company, a wholly owned subsidiary of State Street Bank is the trustee and record-keeper of the fund.
-State Street Global Advisors, a division of State Street Bank is the Fund's Investment Manager.
+State Street Global Advisors Trust Company, a wholly owned subsidiary of State Street Bank, is the trustee and record-keeper of the fund.
+State Street Global Advisors, a division of State Street Bank, is the Fund's Investment Manager.
 The annual financial reports were audited by Ernst & Young, LLP.

-Brown International Small Company seeks long-term capital appreciation by investing in equity securities of non-U.S. based companies with total operating revenues of \$500 million or less at the time of the initial investment.
+Brown International Small Company seeks long-term capital appreciation by investing at least eighty percent of its net assets in equity securities of non-U.S. based companies with total operating revenues of \$500 million or less at the time of the initial investment.
 This Fund is a series portfolio of Brown Capital Management Mutual Funds (Trust).
 The Trust is an open-ended management investment company.
-ALPS Fund Services, Inc. provides administration, record-keeping, and transfer agent services.
-The annual financial reports were audited by BBD, LLP.
+Commonwealth Fund Services, LTD. provides administration, record-keeping, and transfer agent services.
+The annual financial reports were audited by Cohen & Company, LTD.

 Fidelity Global Low Volatility Equity Commingled Pool seeks long-term growth of capital, primarily through investments in the global developed market equity universe, while maintaining an overall risk profile that is lower than a developed benchmark similar to the MSCI World (N) Index.
-This strategy focuses on absolute return and absolute risk while still being a full invested, long-only strategy.
+This strategy focuses on absolute return and absolute risk while still being a fully invested, long-only strategy.
 Fidelity Institutional Asset Management Trust Company, a New Hampshire chartered trust company, is the Trustee of the Trust and the Manager of the Portfolio.
 The annual financial reports were audited by PricewaterhouseCoopers LLP.